thepartly/reflectapi/docs/src/tutorial/creating-endpoints.md

 ) -> Result<Pet, PetError>
 ```

-The ReflectAPI pattern ensures that:
+The `reflectapi` pattern ensures that:
 - Generated clients know exactly what parameters to send
 - All languages get consistent method signatures
 - HTTP metadata is handled predictably